Comic Book Dry Cleaning

 1 use.
 Cannot be reused.

-Lots of non glossy
+Lots of non glossy cardboard

-cardboard comic book backer boards of various
+comic book backer boards of various sizes and

 Age sized Mylite2+Fullbacks for transporting/handling/cleaning/flipping/spinning